My Life (in a nutshell)

 My name is Jeff.
 I spent seven years in China, from 2012 to 2019, which is where I was until I moved to Manila in January of 2020.
 I moved to China in 2012 when I accepted a position as an English teacher at an English training school in Dalian.
 Needless to say, this was a move that changed my life forever.
 Things got worse before they got better, but when they got better, they got MUCH better.

 I came across an article sometime around mid 2013 about a guy named, Johnny Ward.
 It was about a young Irish man who moved to Thailand with very little money and taught English while traveling when he could.
 He talked about how he read Tim Ferriss' "The 4-Hour Workweek" and how he learned to make money from his laptop anywhere in the world.
 He explains how he made over $1,000,000 from blogging, building websites, brand partnerships, sponsors, affiliate marketing, and eventually with real estate and his media company that he started.
-That's all the inspiration I needed and I then discovered what I was meant to do with my life.
+That's all the inspiration I needed to discover what I was meant to do with my life.
 Travel.

 I grew up in a small town in southern Illinois (USA) called, Cambria.
 It has a population of around 1,300 people.
 I grew up with a single mother who worked very hard, loved to travel, and is probably the only person who has ever loved me.
 I had a typical Midwestern American childhood that consisted of boy scouts, little league, talent shows, theme parks, road trips, and of course those wonderful holidays with the family.
 My parents divorced when I was very young.
 I was born in San Antonio, Texas on Lackland Air Force Base.
 Both of my parents were in the Air Force.
 In fact, both of my parents were born in Texas as well (mom in Austin, dad in Houston).
 So, I guess I'm actually 100% Texan.
 Most of my family lives in the Houston area.
 I just had to mention that.
 If you're from Texas then you understand.
 I've never had many friends and I've never been able to fit in with any group of people.
 Does that make me a loser?
 I don't know.
 But it sure has allowed me to focus more on myself, while minimizing distractions and maximizing my productivity.
 Honestly, I don't mind being alone.
 People tend to get on my nerves unless they make me laugh.